njatoty/react-canvas-shap/README.md

 };
 ```

+## Drawing Functionality with Key Presses

+The canvas drawing tool supports key press events to enhance user interaction:

+1. **Disable Drawing with Escape Key**
+   - If drawing is enabled and you want to stop the drawing action, you can press the **Escape** key.
+   - This will **disable the drawing mode** on the canvas, and no further drawing can be done until drawing is re-enabled.

+2. **Capture Image with Enter Key**
+   - After completing a drawing (e.g., drawing a rectangle or any other shape), you can press the **Enter** key.
+   - This will **trigger the snapshot callback** and provide the current image of the canvas as a snapshot.

+### Example Usage:

+- **Press `Escape`**: Disables drawing, preventing further changes on the canvas.
+- **Press `Enter`**: Captures the drawn content and provides the image through the snapshot callback.

 # Canvas Drawing Options

 The `CanvasDrawingOptions` type allows you to customize the drawing behavior on the canvas.
 Below is a detailed explanation of each option and its usage.